 The Drowning of Captain William Brown

 William Brown of John Brown & Co., Bangor also co-owned the paddle steamer, Arran Castle, along with Alexander Watson of Glasgow.
 The Arran Castle had been built by Messrs Kirkpatrick & McIntyre, Glasgow in the autumn of 1864.
-She was initially put on the Rothesay station but in March 1866 her owners decided to send her to the Thames to be placed as a passenger steamer between London and Gravesend.
+She had been built on the specification of a Confederate Block Runner but was sold before completion for the Glasgow - Rothesay service .
+In March 1866 her owners decided to send her to the Thames to be placed as a passenger steamer between London and Gravesend.
 On Wednesday, 21st March 1866, the steamer left the Clyde heading to London.
 She was captained by William Brown.
 Also on board were Alexander Watson, his 12 year old son, also called Alexander, and the crew.
 The last sighting of the steamer was the following day off the Wicklow coast.

 A very violent storm had raged on Thursday night into Friday, 23rd March 1866, and the slim-built river boat, intended to trade in comparatively smooth water, had been ill-fitted to face such a storm.
 Wreckage of the Arran Castle was found in the Irish Sea.
 All on board had perished.
 During the season of 1866 the steamer Erin, plying between Belfast and Bangor, had a box in the cabin for subscriptions for the widows and children of the 5 sailors of Belfast and the late Captain Brown.
 Among those who perished was Captain Brown’s nephew, Mr James Crawford.
 Captain Brown left a wife and children who resided in Bangor, his brother John who lived in Bangor and his brother Robert who lived in London.